PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

   #block(width: 80%, [
     #align(left)[
       == v1
       AI capability evaluations often suffer from underelicitation.
-Evaluations of harmful capabilities, like cyber, exhibit this even more: frontier AI labs are not incentivized to put effort into proving their models dangerous, while safety organizations often lack the necessary resources to pit much effort into agent design. //DISCUSS
+Evaluations of harmful capabilities, like cyber, exhibit this even more: frontier AI labs are not incentivized to put effort into proving their models dangerous, while safety organizations often lack the necessary resources to pit much effort into agent design //DISCUSS

       Additionally, classic benchmarks often lack the intuition of how its score translates to the equivalent human expertise.